jarnugirdhar/video-aws/README.md

 - [x] Deployment
 - [x] Email verification OTP flow for Signup

 **NOTE**: Regarding email verification, currently application uses a naive token generation (current-timestamp).
 The idea behind design is to indicate that this can be easily swapped with a secure one.
-The initial choice of using currentTimestamp is definitely not an ideal one even for prototyping (Two users may, with a very high probability get colliding tokens), changed it to Java util UUID (which is thread-safe) yet not the best choice as the expiration time is eternity.
+EDIT: *The initial choice of using currentTimestamp is definitely not an ideal one even for prototyping (Two users may, with a very high probability get colliding tokens), changed it to Java util UUID (which is thread-safe) yet not the best choice as the expiration time is eternity.*